AJnsm/ajnsm.github.io/CV.md

 ## Currently

-PhD in precision medicine and theoretical physics at the University of Edinburgh.
+PhD candidate in precision medicine and theoretical physics at the University of Edinburgh.
 We think about higher order genetic interactions in single-cell data, and how these interactions relate to cell type and state.

 - **Supervisors:** Chris Ponting & Ava Khamseh (Institute of Genetics and Cancer), Luigi Del Debbio (Higgs Centre for Theoretical Physics)
 - **Slogan:** The cybergenetic semantics of cell state
-- **Research Interests:** Genetic systems biology • Causality & cybernetics • Higher-order information theory • Physics of machine learning • Category theory • the Human Cell Atlas
+- **Research Interests:** Genetic systems biology • Causality & cybernetics • Higher-order information theory • Physics of machine learning • Category theory & universality • the Human Cell Atlas

 ## Education